robertbo/boarderline/README.md

 BoarderLine is a work in progress, and when it is finished it will be an intranet for CCGS boarding.

 ## Documentation
-A printed copy of the documentation will be provided to CCGS ICT Services when it is completed
+Documentation will be in the application in a help system, more advanced documentation for the management of the system will be provided in the form of a hard-copy to ICT Services.

 ## Requirements
 As this is a Rails application, Ruby and Ruby on Rails are required to run this application.
 All of the *gem* requirements are controlled through Bundler.
 Any other installation instructions will be provided in the documentation